microsoft/TemplateStudio/docs/UWP/frameworks/readme.md

-# Windows Template Studio - UWP Design Patterns (frameworks)
+# Template Studio - UWP Design Patterns (frameworks)

 The following design patterns are supported in UWP apps.